aws-samples/amazon-s3-hash-prefix/README.md

 ## Amazon S3 Hash Prefix
-Amazon S3 Hash Prefix helps you scale out read and write operations limits by dynamically injecting an hash prefix for each file stored in S3.
+Amazon S3 Hash Prefix helps you scale out read and write operations limits by dynamically injecting a hash prefix for each file stored in S3.

 As per described on [S3 Best practices design patterns](https://docs.aws.amazon.com/AmazonS3/latest/userguide/optimizing-performance.html) you can increase the read and write performance by using prefixes to create a parallelization factor.
 Those prefixes however must provide a high level of entropy in order to offer a large number of partitions as detailed in the blog post [Amazon S3 Performance Tips & Tricks + Seattle S3 Hiring Event](https://aws.amazon.com/blogs/aws/amazon-s3-performance-tips-tricks-seattle-hiring-event/).